 Be honest with yourself.
 How would you feel if you found out your child had called Childline or used it’s text or live messaging service?

-If the answer is horrified/dismayed/upset, we get it.
-There is a misconception that if a child calls Childline it must mean that they are in deep distress or crisis and that they have nowhere else to turn.
+If the answer is horrified/dismayed/upset/confused, we get it.
+There is a misconception that if a child calls Childline it must mean that they are in some form of deep distress or crisis, that they have nowhere else to turn and that something has gone very wrong in their lives.

 Occasionally, that is the case.